SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 If the **Type** is **Boolean**, then input field must be either “true” or “false”.

-If the **Type** of Custom property is **Enumeration**, then the input field must belong to the list of values mentioned during creation of Custom property.
+If the **Type** of custom property is **Enumeration**, then the input field must belong to the list of values mentioned during creation of custom property.

-If the **Type** is **Text** or **Number** and criteria was provided during Custom property creation, then the input value in CSV template must fulfil all the criteria.
+If the **Type** is **Text** or **Number** and criteria was provided during custom property creation, then the input value in CSV template must fulfil all the criteria.

-Fill in details for all the assets which must be created as part of the Asset hierarchy.
+Fill in details for all the assets which must be created as part of the asset hierarchy.

 Start with the asset details for root asset type.
 Then enter the asset details for child asset types under the root asset.
 Next, enter the details for second level hierarchy of child assets and continue this until details for all the assets are entered in the CSV template.

 Once you fill in all details, save the CSV template in your system.

-##### Uploading the CSV template
+### To upload a CSV template

 To upload the CSV template follow the below steps:

-* Click on **Import assets** in **Assets** page.
+* Click **Import assets** in **Assets** page.

 * Choose the asset type in IMPORT ASSETS window.

 * Upload the previously filled and saved CSV template in the **Drop file here** section.

 * If all the inputs are provided correctly, bulk import is successful and same is notified with a pop-up notification.
-The Asset hierarchy with all the Assets are created successfully.
+The asset hierarchy with all the assets are created successfully.

 * You can view the newly created assets in **Assets** page.

 If the inputs are not provided in the correct format, bulk import fails with validation errors and same is displayed in a FAILED ASSET IMPORTS window.
-No Assets are created.
+No assets are created.

 ![bulk-import-failed-import](/images/dtm/bulk-import/dtm-bulk-import-failed-asset-imports.png)